Wednesday, January 2, 2013

 Here are some more pictures:

-Build it up like any normal half wall and make sure you have a secure mount to your king stud and subfloor (floor joists if possible).
+Build your wall up like any normal half wall and make sure you have a secure mount to your king stud and subfloor (floor joists if possible).
 The double top plates probably weren't necessary.

 Test out the rigidity of your half wall by drinking a beer on it.